 Landlords in Florida have a number of responsibilities designed to ensure fair and lawful rental practices.

 Landlords are required to handle deposits in accordance with state regulations and treat tenants fairly.
+In addition, landlords must comply with the state's Fair Housing Act.

-In addition, landlords must comply with the Florida Fair Housing Act, which prohibits discrimination in housing-related activities and ensures all tenants are treated equally regardless of race, color, religion, sex, disability, familial status, or national origin.
+This law prohibits discrimination in housing-related activities and ensures all tenants are treated equally regardless of race, color, religion, sex, disability, familial status, or national origin.

 Overview of the Florida Landlord-Tenant Law